dfinity/gix-components/src/routes/components/tag/+page.md

 # Tag

-Tags are inline block elements that usually appear near another element.
+Tags are block elements that usually appear near another element.
 They are used to inform users of the status of an object or of an action that’s been taken.

 ```html
 <Tag>Demo</Tag>